Roman Dziadkiewicz

 Language is not an addition or a tool for describing finished activities.

-It is one of the main fields of work.
+It is one of the main tissue of daily exploration (like biting your nails).

 Poetry, rap, lyrics, lecture, working note, manifesto,